 “Yellow jaundice”, a redundant phrase that literally means “yellow yellow,” is a sign of a very sick liver.
-One day when I was in private practice, a quiet woman with chronic hepatitis C infection came to see me because she was the color of a...
+I recall a patient of mine, a quiet woman with chronic hepatitis C infection who visited me looking like a lemon.
+As I examined her...

 “Yellow jaundice”, a redundant phrase that literally means “yellow yellow,” is a sign of a very sick liver.
-One day when I was in private practice, a quiet woman with chronic hepatitis C infection came to see me because she was the color of a...
+I recall a patient of mine, a quiet woman with chronic hepatitis C infection who visited me looking like a lemon.
+As I examined her...

 In 2015, I was struggling to escape my education to find new ways of thinking about the chronic disease problem.
 At the time, my colleague Steve Best and I were meeting regularly to free-associate and follow our trains of thought as they wandered...